Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Experimental test with the Parkes Bedlam backend

 Quantisation error in the ADCs of $\pm 0.5$ ADU is equivalent to 0.5\% at 8$\sigma$.
 Summed in quadrature with the uncertainty from RMS variation, above, this gives a 0.7\% uncertainty in the height of a single peak.
 This has a negligible direct effect on the measured excursion rates for low threshold values, as it is averaged over a large number of excursions; it applies in full only to the single highest peak.
 However, it indirectly causes a systematic effect: due to random increases or decreases in the peak height, the rate of excursions beyond a particular threshold will be a weighted average of the excursion rates that would occur at lower or higher thresholds in the absence of this variation.
 This effect is equivalent to convolving the excursion rate as a function of threshold with the random error distribution.
 Making a Gaussian approximation to the latter, we find that 0.7\% random error leads to a $\sim 0.2\%$ increase in the threshold at which a given excursion rate occurs.

 Figure~\ref{fig:hist_bedlam} shows the measured excursion rates compared to the predictions from equations~\ref{eqn:exrate_interpsig} and~\ref{eqn:exrate_interpenv}, modified by the above effect.
 As in section~\ref{sec:mc_gauss} (figure~\ref{fig:hist_mc_gauss}), predictions for the case of uncorrelated white noise are also shown.
-The results are in reasonable agreement: the difference between the excursion rates for the signal and for its envelope is clearly visible, although the increased error in the experimental data relative to the Monte Carlo simulation makes it impossible to clearly discriminate between the predictions for uncorrelated noise and for the actual spectrum.
+The results are consistent, in the sense that the difference between the excursion rates for the signal and for its envelope is clearly visible; but, unlike the Monte Carlo data in figure~\ref{fig:hist_mc_gauss}, these experimental data are not in sufficiently close agreement with the predicted excursion rates to discriminate against the alternative predictions for the case of white noise.

 The deficit in the excursion rate at low thresholds is not caused by multiple excursions in a single array, as in the Monte Carlo data, but by the Bedlam backend failing to trigger on some lower-amplitude peaks.
 As the triggering algorithm acts only on the signal (rather than its envelope), and performs only partial interpolation, a peak which is of low amplitude in the raw data but high amplitude after interpolation or in the envelope will be missed; consequently, the deficit extends to higher thresholds for interpolated and envelope data.
 There is divergence at high thresholds from small-number statistics, as for the Monte Carlo data, but with an additional contribution from the random error described above.